Calculate your take-home pay in The Cowboy State. Wyoming has no state income tax.

 | Take-Home Pay | - | - | - |

-Wyoming has no state income tax on earned income.
+Wyoming has no state income tax.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.